 I’ve designed many quilts with modern triangles that use foundation piecing.
 Quilters use either foundation papers or freezer paper to make them.

 You have a choice about the paper and technique.
 After I show you EXACTLY how to freezer paper piece today (and give you a free guide to download), you’ll say, “Use foundation paper?
 What…are you kidding?
 I’m on team Freezer Paper now!”

 DOWNLOAD THE FREE GUIDE TO FREEZER PAPER PIECING

 Before I move on to the story and tutorial, download the free guide to get the most-est from my freezer paper piecing tutorial.
 Keep it nearby for reference as you experiment with the techniques.
-Click the button below for your free guide now.
+Click here and enter your information below to get your free guide now.